CCOG for SOC 230 Winter 2024

 Some of the skills students will develop include:

-1. Interpretation and application of gerontological research on the aging and elders.
+1. Interpretation and application of gerontological research on the aging and older persons.

-2. Critical analysis of gerontological issues, programs, and policies.
+2. Critical analysis of gerontological issues, programs, and policies, with attention and sensitivities to social structural and cultural factors.

 3. Appropriate application of gerontological theories, practices, programs, and policies to diverse aging populations.